By Kim Mateus • 06/04/2015

 Choosing your content focus is a business-critical decision, as the focus you choose pretty much dictates your chances of success with a subscription website.
 However, more serious than the focus of a subscription website is the business model.
 Not considering the subscription website business model is a major mistake some publishers make.

 Mequoda has identified nine discrete models for subscription websites.
 These include six premium (paid) models and three affinity (free) models.
 Two types are usually needed for success: a free portal, community, or blog to drive traffic, and a premium subscription website to use as a primary monetization factor.

 Premium (paid) subscription website models

 Affinity (free) subscription website models

 Having identified all of these subscription website business models, we have brief descriptions of all of them below, plus links to more detailed discussions as well.
 In addition, since we last updated this post, we’ve noticed more and more publishers putting together hybrid subscription websites, and we’ll note a few of those.

 A membership subscription website archetype provides paid members with a library of information on a specific topic of interest or a cluster of topics and creates a community of individuals who share a common interest.

 This model is user-driven and content-based.
-And unlike a newsletter subscription website, whose minimum information unit (MIU) is an issue of the publication, a membership subscription website is a destination in and of itself.
+And unlike a newsletter or magazine subscription websites, whose minimum information unit (MIU) is an issue of the publication, a membership subscription website is a destination in and of itself.
 Its business goal is to generate revenue from user-access fees by acquiring and retaining members; it accepts little or no advertising.
 The MIU is a profile of or content created by a person.